Summer Time, Travel Time – Traveling Tips for COPD Patients

 Summer vacation – a time of fun and play, is right around the corner.
 But if you are living with Chronic Obstructive Pulmonary Disease (COPD), planning a vacation full of travel and activity can be a challenge.
 Does this mean patients of COPD should not plan a vacation?
 Certainly not!
 People with COPD are entitled to a vacation every now and then to visit family and friends or just to see the world.
+Just that maximum oxygen for COPD patients needs to be ensured.
 In fact, with proper care and precautions, there is no reason for them to shy away from travel.
 All it takes is a little extra planning, and you are all set to have a safe and fun trip.

 Your oxygen supply and your oxygen supplier are your best friends while traveling with COPD.
+Maximum oxygen for COPD patients is all one needs during a vacay.
 Call your oxygen supplier a few weeks prior to your trip, arrange for your oxygen supply while traveling and discuss your entire trip, the destinations, the itinerary, the hotels, the activities planned, just about everything!
 It is best to provide details in writing so that all your plans are documented in case of an emergency.
 Stay in contact with your supplier- they have international network links which can really help you throughout your trip.
 Your needs will vary according to your trip duration, destinations, and mode of transportation.

-If you are traveling to an area of high altitude, planning for additional oxygen supply at your destination is a good precaution to take.
+If you are traveling to an area of high altitude, maximum oxygen for COPD patients is crucial and planning for additional oxygen supply at your destination is a good precaution to take.
 If your preferred mode of travel is by air, be sure to book your plane tickets well in advance because airlines allow only a limited number of people traveling with oxygen per flight.

 Here are some important tips that you will be thankful for once you embark on your travels: